-Without one, this vacuum cleaner is probably not as effective on medium or long pile carpet.
+Without one, this vacuum cleaner is probably not as effective on medium or long pile carpets.

 Have you noticed that dust, dirt, and pet hair gather in edges or corners?
 No need to worry.
-The Hoover Linx SH20030 has special edge cleaning bristles.
+The Hoover Linx BH50010 has unique edge cleaning bristles.

-This is a slick stick vacuum with cyclonic filtration.
-It cleans your home with its WindTunnel technology.
+This is a slick stick vacuum with three suction channels.
 The handle also reclines all the way back so that you can vacuum underneath furniture.
 It has swivel steering to glide around furnishings too.

-The Hoover Linx SH20030 only weighs eight pounds, making it easy to move around.
-It has a wide cleaner mouth (11 inches) to capture dirt.
-Plus, there’s also a reusable, washable, filter.
+The Hoover Linx BH50010 only weighs ten pounds, making it easy to move around.
+It has a wide cleaner mouth to capture dirt.
+Plus, there’s also a reusable, washable filter.

 It’s bagless, with a dust canister that’s simple to empty into the trash.
 You’ll receive a two-year motor warranty with this product.